 What do you do with your child’s leftover Halloween candy bars?”

 Some folks for allergic or dietary reasons, should not eat these cookies.
-If you have diabetes, a nut allergy, a gluten intolerance or any other conditions that would prevent you from enjoying these cookies safely, please do not make them.
+If you have diabetes, a nut allergy, a gluten intolerance or any other conditions that would prevent you or anyone who might be eating and enjoying these cookies safely, please do not make them.